-Even if all main connection principles and basic operations will be stable (mostly but not necessary), the software part, configuration protocol, hardware connections can be changed sometimes, even drastically.
-Please don't rush to make some kind of PCBs, modules for yourself (and proposing them to the community)
+Though all main input/output connection principles will mostly stay intact, the software part, configuration protocol, hardware connections can be changed sometimes, even drastically.
+Please don't rush to make some kind of PCBs, modules for yourself (and especially proposing them to the community).

-Besides, the SimVim architecture is specially designed the way when anyone can simply buy ready-to-use breakout boards listed in the "Components" page, connect them as described on our pages, that's all.
+Besides, the SimVim architecture is specially designed the way when anyone can simply buy ready-to-use, cheap modules and breakout boards listed on this website and in the "Components" page, connect them as described on our pages, that's all.

 Main Features currently supported

 - Direct digital input for any of available 70 pins for switches, buttons, encoders.

 - Multiplexed x16 digital input extension for any of available 70 pins (totally up to >500 inputs)

 - Direct analog input for any of 16 pins for snalog sensors.

-- Multiplexed x16 analog input extension for ONE of available analog pins.
+- Additioanl Multiplexed x16 analog input extension for ONE of available analog pins.

 - Axis calibration from the plugin, zero-position (for pitch/roll/rudder) and movement range.